Post-traumatic stress disorder (PTSD)

 Negative thoughts and moods

-Many people have lost faith in themselves and others.
+Many people with PTSD lose trust in themselves and others.
 They often lose a lot of self-esteem.
 They feel weak and powerless.
 They often torture themselves with questions such as: Why did this happen to me?
 Could I have avoided it?
 Am I (also) to blame?

 Trauma can bring on other mental illnesses.
-For instance, depression, anxiety and addiction.
-A so-called dissociative disorder may also develop.
-This involves, for example, the memories being deleted, or parts of the personality being changed (“splitting”).
-Some people also suffer from chronic pain, an eating disorder, or psychosis.
+These include depression, anxiety and addiction.
+A dissociative disorder may also develop.
+This involves, for example, the memories being deleted or parts of the personality “splitting off”.
+Some people also suffer from chronic pain, an eating disorder or psychosis.

 When the PTSD is mild, the symptoms are less severe.
 Sometimes problems only occur temporarily in certain situations that bring back the memories.
 Everyday life can then be lived almost normally.
-When it is serious, the mental problems may be serious.
-Some people are so badly affected that life is almost impossible without help.
+When it is severe, the person may experience serious mental problems.
+Some people with PTSD are so badly affected that life is almost impossible without help.

 What causes post-traumatic stress disorder?

 Events such as losing one’s job, a separation, or bullying do not cause post-traumatic stress disorder.
-But they can trigger individual symptoms that are also typical of PTSD.
+However, they can trigger individual symptoms that are typical of PTSD.
 Sometimes those affected also suffer from depression or anxiety as a result.

-The following factors influence whether and to what degree post-traumatic stress disorder develops:
+The following factors influence whether and to what degree post-traumatic stress disorder (PTSD) develops:

 - what exactly happened – in getting it under control, there are differences between if the trauma was caused by violent experiences or by some kind of fateful event such as an accident or natural disaster